harpreet-singh-147/BE-NC-News-Project/README.md

 ---

-## Node and Postgres Versions
+## Node and Postgres versions

-This app was made on Node Version:
+This app was made on Node version:

 ```
 node -v | v18.4.0
 ```

-Postgres Version:
+Postgres version:

 ```
 psql -V | 14.5